 Neither working or working out were done very well.
 My work was very generous with being understanding that I was more tired, letting me be a little bit more “lazy” with things.

-I was still functioning but no one really cared because I was still doing things at work.
-I felt like, “You have no idea the energy is taking me to do those things.”
+I was still functioning, but no one really cared because I was still doing things at work.
+I felt like, “You have no idea the energy it is taking me to do those things.”

-Then the counts were always low, everything was always low.
-I remember right before my second to the last chemo, I blew my nose and it was bloody because my platelets were non-existent.
+Then the counts were always low; everything was always low.
+I remember right before my second-to-last chemo, I blew my nose, and it was bloody because my platelets were non-existent.
 I was pale.
 I was thin.
-I’m like, “I want to sleep anywhere but I’m not sleeping, I’m just awake all the time.”
+I’m like, “I want to sleep anywhere, but I’m not sleeping.
+I’m just awake all the time.”

 Describe your work schedule during chemotherapy